Digissential/digissential-site/src/content/services/mesh-wifi-planning-install.md

 - Home offices with video-call reliability issues.

 ### Hardware & pricing
 We’ll propose hardware that suits your space and budget.
-Parts are billed separately; labour **TBD**—to be set in Annex A.
+Parts are billed separately; labour **TBD**—to be set in.

 ### Turnaround
 Usually **same day** for 2–3 nodes; larger installs may need half-day.